|

 In the UK we have something called "Sod's Law" which says that the only time you

-will break the tab off the lock washer is when your local bike shop is closed
+will break the last good tab off the lock washer is when your local bike shop is closed

 for a week!
-I wouldn't advise re-using the washers.
-They aren't expensive so keep a couple of spares just in case - Part Number 90215-23265-00
+I wouldn't advise trying to re-use a tab that has already been bent.
+They aren't expensive so keep a couple of spares just in case -

 To undo the